Dead and Devine

 The band then shot their music video for their single Like Wolves from their next record, The Fanciful (2008).
 The band toured Canada and the US supporting The Fanciful for close to two years with bands like Darkest Hour, Oh Sleeper, and Cancer Bats.

 In July 2008, it was announced that Ryan Leger would leave the band in order to be with his girlfriend and newborn daughter.
 It wasn't long before a replacement was found in the form of, Kyle Anderson of Sydney.

 In September 2008, the band signed with 'Distort Entertainment' and embarked on the Weight Of The World Cross Canada Tour with headlining band Misery Signals, along with Haste The Day, Architects and Sights & Sounds.

 Soon after, the band then released The Machines We Are on August 4, 2009 and embarked on a Canadian tour with Straight Reads The Line.
 They again broke the Billboard Top 200 Chart, and hit No. 18 on the Canadian Neilsen Soundscan hard rock Charts, as well as landing No. 39 on the Canadian Neilsen Soundscan Alternative Charts.
-The band was nominated for Favorite punk/hardcore metal Group at the CMW Indie Awards.
+The band was nominated for Favorite punk rock/hardcore metal Group at the CMW Indie Awards.
 Later that month, they shot their second video with Director Marc Ricciardelli for their single Neon Jesus.

 Their next album, Antimacy arrived on August 2, 2011 to make 53 on the Canadian Albums Chart.
 But less than a year later, the next April, the band announced that they would be breaking up after one last hometown show.
 Officially, they cited a hectic touring schedule and a need to focus on personal lives as their reason for splitting.
 However, Tobin was cited as saying that incessant fighting and disagreements between the band was the real reason for their demise.